siku2/hass-dingz/README.md

 - Fan outputs

 > [!NOTE]
 > If you're using one of these, be sure to contact me (open an issue or a new discussion).
-With a bit of help from your side, I can easily improve the integration.
+With a bit of help, I can easily improve the integration.
 > This also applies to unimplemented features, of course.

 And now for the list of things that **won't** be implemented: